 Description

-This experiment aims to demonstrate how to build a simple wireless IoT sensor, including hardware setup, code programming and uploading, and apply the built sensors for a structural vibration test.
+This experiment aims to demonstrate how to build and use a simple wireless IoT sensor/network using Arduino Uno R4 Wifi, including (1) hardware setup, (2) programming, and structural vibration tests.

 Hardware Setup

 An IoT wireless sensor should have basic abilities of data collection, storage, communication, and computation.
 These functions depend on relevant hardware components, which are described in the following.